grantcolley/atlas/README.md

 # Notes
 ### FluentDesignTheme Dark/Light
-Follow the [Fluent UI quick guide](https://fluentui-blazor.net/DesignTheme) then reference `/_content/Microsoft.FluentUI.AspNetCore.Components/css/reboot.css`.
+What the [Fluent UI quick guide](https://fluentui-blazor.net/DesignTheme) doesn't tell you is you must also add a reference to `/_content/Microsoft.FluentUI.AspNetCore.Components/css/reboot.css`.

-For the Blazor Web App (Server Side) project add the following line to the top of the `app.css` file in `wwwroot`:
+For the Blazor Web App project, add the reference to the top of the `app.css` file in `wwwroot`:
 ```C#
 @import '/_content/Microsoft.FluentUI.AspNetCore.Components/css/reboot.css';
 ```

-For the stand alone Blazor WebAssemvly project, add the following line to the `index.html` file in `wwwroot`.
+For the Blazor WebAssembly stand alone project, add the reference to the `index.html` file in `wwwroot`.
 ```C#
 <Link href="_content/Microsoft.FluentUI.AspNetCore.Components/css/reboot.css" rel="stylesheet" />
 ```